 Teaching and Learning

-1. Mapping existing programs
+1. Mapping to identify existing opportunities for learning;

 Unlimited explored the teaching of dance and theatre in/as disability advocacy in community-based workshops and in a sustained community-university partnership.
-Community Partners included Southern Alberta Individualized Planning Association, Inclusion Lethbridge and South Region Self Advocates Network.
+Community partners included Southern Alberta Individualized Planning Association, Inclusion Lethbridge, and South Region Self Advocates Network.